 Initial Time Activity When Frame Completed E FALL The mentor and protégé will plan or review a lesson involving technology for students with various skill levels.
-(Helpful resource: AT Support for Products ( LiveBinder) ANY The protégé will observe the mentor (or another educator) integrating switch-activated toys, appliances or software in a classroom activity (Ex.: switch-accessible book on computer) (Helpful website: Tecla Introduction to 6 Common Adaptive Switches) ANY The mentor and protégé will review an assistive technology evaluation instrument (Helpful resource: Assistive Technology Assessment on the Teaching Visually Impaired website, or Assistive Technology Assessment on Perkins School f/t Blind website) ANY The mentor and protégé will review and practice the use of screen reading and screen magnification software.
+(Helpful resource: AT Support for Products for the Blind (LiveBinder) ANY The protégé will observe the mentor (or another educator) integrating switch-activated toys, appliances or software in a classroom activity (Ex.: switch-accessible book on computer) (Helpful website: Tecla Introduction to 6 Common Adaptive Switches) ANY The mentor and protégé will review an assistive technology evaluation instrument (Helpful resource: Assistive Technology Assessment on the Teaching Visually Impaired website, or Assistive Technology Assessment on Perkins School f/t Blind website) ANY The mentor and protégé will review and practice the use of screen reading and screen magnification software.
 (Video: Tech Tea Time topic on Zoomtext) ANY The mentor and protégé will review and practice the use of an electronic notetaker.
 (Video: Tech Tea Time topic on Braille Notetaker ANY The protégé will be encouraged to attend a technology workshop at TSBVI or an individual instruction session on the use of technology offered at an ESC.
-ANY The protégé will observe the mentor (or other educator) teach a student how to access the internet and/or multi- media textbooks.
+ANY The protégé will observe the mentor (or other educator) teach a student how to access the internet and/or multimedia textbooks.
 ANY The mentor will demonstrate accessibility options for a computer and electronic tablet.
-Nantas and antifativill discuss actival devices used for distance table.
-(Dalaful recovers for instruction, Logbing ANY Mentor and protégé will discuss optical devices used for distance tasks.
-(Helpful resource for instruction: Looking A N 1) / to Learn; resource for overview of Optical Devices for Distance Viewing.
+ANY Mentor and protégé will discuss optical devices used for distance tasks.
+(Helpful resource for instruction: Looking to Learn; resource for overview of Optical Devices for Distance Viewing.
 ANY Mentor and protégé will explore optical devices used for near tasks.
-(Helpful resource for overview of Optical Devices for New Viewing; resource for instruction: Looking to Learn) ANY Mentor and protégé will discuss the use of braille translation software and guide the protégé in using it if available.
+(Helpful resource for overview of Optical Devices for Near Viewing ; resource for instruction: Looking to Learn) ANY Mentor and protégé will discuss the use of braille translation software and guide the protégé in using it if available.
 (Helpful resource: What is Braille Translation Software?